GIFTS UP THE CHAIN

 These flowers were grown, transported, displayed, inspected, exported or imported by you at some point.
 They were grown in South America, travelled through Miami, Florida to Canada in refrigerated airplanes and trucks, moving through the international supply distribution chain.
 I give them back to you as a gift to thank you and to honour your labour in the cut-flower industry.

-With this gift to you, I invite us to imagine a new way of relating to roses and to each other.
+With this gift, I invite us to imagine a new way of relating to roses and to each other.
 I aim to conjure relationships that are anchored in reciprocity.
 Roses are a living being, not a mere commodity.
 How do they love us and how can we love them back? how can we love each other?

-I invite you to share your ideas with me, please send me a message
+I invite you to share your ideas with me, please consider sending me a message:

 PROCESS PHOTOS